Clunking, rattling, creaking, knocking… these are not sounds you should hear when turning your car’s steering wheel.

 10. Faulty Power Steering Pump

-While power steering pumps often last the lifetime of a car, dirty steering fluid, a worn steering belt, and more can lead to early failure.
+While power steering pumps often last the lifespan of a vehicle, contaminated steering fluid, a damaged steering belt, and more can lead to premature failure.

 Besides a whining noise when turning the steering wheel, power steering will also likely cut out, making it harder to maneuver the vehicle.

-Your best bet is to avoid driving your car if the power steering pump fails, as not only can it cause more damage, but it can be dangerous as well.
+Your best bet is to avoid driving your car if the power steering pump fails, as not only can it cause more damage, but it can be hazardous as well.

 Is Your Steering Wheel Making Noise When Turning?
 Here’s What To Do

-If your vehicle makes squealing or whining noises when turning, the issue likely resides within the power steering system.
+If your vehicle makes piercing or screeching noises when turning, the problem likely resides within the power steering system.

 First, check that the power steering fluid level isn’t low and the filter isn’t clogged.
 You should also inspect the serpentine belt for visible cracks and to ensure it hasn’t broken.
 Most of these are maintenance items you can resolve in the parking lot of an auto-parts store.

-Continued squealing may indicate a larger problem within the steering system, like a bad pump, a topic we’ve covered extensively in another article.
+Continued squealing may indicate a broader problem within the steering system, like a bad pump, a topic we’ve covered extensively in another article.

 Clunking, grinding, knocking, and rattling noises when turning the steering wheel point to the suspension or rack-and-pinion steering system.
 Ignoring these sounds is not recommended, as failure within these systems can lead to hazardous driving situations.